sharmapn/RationaleMiner/README.md

 **Generating the results.**

-The results generation consists of the following aspects
+The results generation consists of the following three aspects, which can be executed one after another. <br/>
+Note the results from the first step has already been populated in the database. <br/>
+Also, the parameter sweepng has been cariied out.
+Thus, one can proceed directly to the Ranking evaluation.

 1. Generating the candidate reason sentences and messages.
 In this step. the heuristics approach is used to assign a score to sentences from messages of _accepted_ and _rejected_ PEPs.